wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

 *   4\.
 Upon a determination that a prima facie case exists, the Prosecutor shall prepare an indictment containing a concise statement of the facts and the crime or crimes with which the accused is charged under the Statute.
 The indictment shall be transmitted to a judge of the Trial Chamber.

-### Article 18 Review of the indictment
+### Article 18---Review of the indictment

 *   1\.
 The judge of the Trial Chamber to whom the indictment has been transmitted shall review it.
 If satisfied that a prima facie case has been established by the Prosecutor, he or she shall confirm the indictment.
 If not so satisfied, the indictment shall be dismissed.

 *   2\.
 Upon confirmation of an indictment, the judge may, at the request of the Prosecutor, issue such orders and warrants for the arrest, detention, surrender or transfer of persons, and any other orders as may be required for the conduct of the trial.

-### Article 19 Commencement and conduct of trial proceedings
+### Article 19---Commencement and conduct of trial proceedings

 *   1\.
 The Trial Chambers shall ensure that a trial is fair and expeditious and that proceedings are conducted in accordance with the rules of procedure and evidence, with full respect for the rights of the accused and due regard for the protection of victims and witnesses.